 In his early 20s when the art world beamed its fickle spotlight on him, Basquiat had the kind of slick and sleazy look that was popular at the time.
 He was dead cool on the dance floor, had played in a noise band called Gray, and was already well-known for being a graffiti artist.
 As his star climbed, he was befriended by Andy Warhol, who may have seen in the younger man a kindred spirit; Basquiat possessed some of Warhol's ability to provoke and titillate.
 During the busy years before Basquiat died as a 27-year-old junkie, he appeared to have everything an artist of the '80s could want.
 It's easy to imagine him branching out into film, or hip-hop; at the least, he might've appeared in underwear ads.

 Former girlfriends, gallery owners, art lovers, and associates talk about him the way people in documentaries talk about eccentric geniuses and dead rock stars.
 They talk about his weird charisma, and the way he hustled, always positioning himself to be in the right place at the right time.
-He'd run away from home at 15 and lived on the streets for a while, subsisting on Cheez Doodles and the generosity of gullible females.
+He'd lived on the streets for a while, subsisting on Cheez Doodles and the generosity of gullible females.

 Pablo Picasso was once asked to describe his greatest talent.
 His answer was something along the lines of knowing how to make rich people feel important.
 Basquiat might've said the same thing if he'd lived long enough.
 His style, which was both childlike and explosive, seemed to grab the attention of wealthy white art collectors who, on some level, liked that they were buying art from a young man of mixed Puerto Rican and Haitian blood who had been a sort of street urchin.
 He grew tired of being called primitive, but admitted that he liked being thought of as "a bad boy."
 He knew this played on people's fantasies about artists.
 He found heroin, however, and as the movie rolls along we see his skin turning splotchy, the paintings slapdash.

 What should have been a collaboration for the ages ended in disaster when he teamed with Warhol in 1984.
-They worked together on several canvases, only to have the art world dismiss Warhol as a has-been trying to get the rub from a younger artist, while Basquiat was accused of being an ego-driven opportunist.
+They worked together on several canvases, only to have Warhol dismissed as a has-been trying to get the rub from a younger artist, while Basquiat was accused of being an ego-driven opportunist.
 And just like that, New York's wunderkind was yesterday's fish.

 Tuesday, March 21, 2017